sparkflows/sparkflows-docs/docs/tutorials/etl/join-1.rst

 - oins, GroupBy, Cube, SQL etc.
 - Reading data from multiple sources and writing results to various sinks.

-Fire Insights also give you detailed control over your Spark jobs with Repartition, Coalesce, Cache etc.
+Fire Insights also gives you detailed control over your Spark jobs with Repartition, Coalesce, Cache etc.

 Overview
 ---------